-At the European Offshore Wind Deployment Centre (EOWDC) located in Aberdeen Bay, Scotland, a EUR 3 million research and monitoring programme has been set up to improve the evidence base for planning and impact assessment for future of offshore wind farms.
+At the European Offshore Wind Deployment Centre (EOWDC) located in Aberdeen Bay, Scotland, the EUR 3 million research and monitoring programme set up to improve the evidence base for planning and impact assessment for future of offshore wind farms is now coming to an end.

-Under this programme, there is currently a study undergoing aiming at documenting exactly how well seabirds like gannets, kittiwakes and herring gulls do in avoiding colliding with offshore wind turbines when commuting between breeding colonies on the coast and offshore feeding areas.
-The study uses automated recording of flight behaviour using state of the art combined radar and video tracking technology and will run into 2021.
+The field work has been successfully concluded, and the final reporting is now underway.
+This includes for example a study using a state of the art combination of radar and video tracking technology to document exactly how well seabirds like gannets, kittiwakes and herring gulls do in avoiding colliding with offshore wind turbines when commuting between breeding colonies on the coast and offshore feeding areas.